Space4Restoration/spatialBACI/tutorials/BACI_Baviaanskloof.md

 Topographic slope and aspect may also determine whether or not a site is selected for revegetation or determine the success of the revegetation intervention.
-This terrain data can be extracted from the NASA Digital Elevation Model (DEM) based on SRTM data using the function.
+This terrain data can be extracted from the NASA Digital Elevation Model (DEM) based on SRTM data using the `nasadem` function.
 Unless specified otherwise, the DEM will be obtained from Microsoft’s Planetary Computer.
 The user can also specify the terrain derivatives to be calculated (by default the slope and the aspect), and whether the aspect should be transformed to “northness” and “eastness” by applying the cosine and sine function on it (default) or not.

 ``` r
 dem <- nasadem(refRas)